rstudio/r-system-requirements/README.md

 [![CI Status](https://github.com/rstudio/r-system-requirements/actions/workflows/ci.yml/badge.svg)](https://github.com/rstudio/r-system-requirements/actions/workflows/ci.yml)

 R packages can depend on one another, but they can also depend on software external to the R ecosystem.
-On Ubuntu 18.04, for example, in order to install the `curl` R package, you must have previously run `apt-get install libcurl`.
-R packages often note these dependencies inside their `DESCRIPTION` files, but this information is free-form text that varies by package.
+On Ubuntu 24.04, for example, in order to install the `curl` R package, you must have previously run `apt install libcurl4-openssl-dev`.
+R packages often note these dependencies in the `SystemRequirements` field within their `DESCRIPTION` files, but this information is free-form text that varies by package.

 This repository contains a catalog of "rules" that can be used to systematically